kevmhughes/krypt/README.md

 Take a look at the app [here](https://krypt-transfer-app.netlify.app/)

-#### This application is a Web 3.0 blockchain app built using React, Vite, Solidity, and Tailwind.
+#### Krypt is a Web 3.0 blockchain app built using React, Vite, Solidity, and Tailwind.

 ## Client Side: